Sitana ponticeriana

-The Pondichéry fan-throated lizard (Sitana ponticeriana) is a species of agamid lizard found in eastern peninsular India.
+Sitana ponticeriana, the Pondichéry fan-throated lizard, is a species of agamid lizard found in eastern peninsular India.
 It was earlier thought to be widespread but studies in 2016 resulted in the splitting of the group into several species placed in two genera.
 The genus Sitana has an enlarged projecting scale on the posterior side of the hind thigh which is absent in the sister genus Sarada.

 The species is found mostly on the ground in open ground patches in thin forests.
 When disturbed this lizard sometimes runs with a bipedal gait.

 Descriptions

 Upper head-scales small, sharply keeled; canthus rostralis and supraciliary edge sharp, with much enlarged scales.
 Dorsal scales larger than ventrals, with sharp keels forming straight longitudinal lines; lateral scales smallest, uniform or intermixed with scattered enlarged ones.
 The fore limb does not extend on to the vent, if laid backwards; the hind limb reaches to the orbit, if laid forwards; the lower thigh is rather shorter than the foot (measured from the heel to the tip of the longest toe), the length of which is only three-fourths of the distance between the shoulder and hip joints.
 Limbs above with uniform strongly keeled scales.
-The length of the limbs varies very much : in some specimens the hind limb stretched forwards does not extend beyond the orbit, in others it reaches the end of the snout or even considerably beyond.
+The length of the limbs varies very much: in some specimens the hind limb stretched forwards does not extend beyond the orbit, in others it reaches the end of the snout or even considerably beyond.
 Brown, with a series of dark spots along the middle of the back, the spot on the neck being the darkest; a whitish band along each side of the back.
-The gular (throat) appendage is tricoloured— black, blue, and red.
+The gular (throat) appendage is tricolored— black, blue, and red.

 Tail round, slender, once and a half to twice as long as the head and body, covered with equal keeled scales.
 Olive-brown above, with a series of rhomboidal spots along the middle of the back; a more or less distinct light band along each side of the back.
 Dewlap color in this species is very variable.
 Typically the gular appendage is tricoloured— black, blue, and red; It is more developed in the breeding-season, and in the majority of individuals, at all events, is not coloured at other times.
 Males are typically distinguished as coloured-fanned, intermediate-fanned, and white-fanned.